thingsdb/ThingsDocs/v0/content/data-types/list/splice.md

 Argument | Type | Description
 -------- | ---- | -----------
 start | int (required) | Start index in the list.
-If negative, it will begin that many elements from the end of the list. delete_count | int (optional) | Number of item to remove from `start`.
-If `<= 0`, no items will be removed. item1, item2, ..., itemX | any (optional) | Items to add, beginning from `start`.
+If it is negative, it will start that many items from the end of the list. delete_count | int (optional) | Number of item to remove from the`start` of the list.
+If `<= 0`, no items will be removed. item1, item2, ..., itemX | any (optional) | Items to add, beginning from the `start`of the list.

 ### Return value

-An list containing the deleted elements.
-If only one element is removed, an list of one element is returned.
-If no elements are removed, an empty list is returned.
+A list containing the deleted items.

 ### Example

-> This code replaces an element in a list at position 2:
+> This code replaces an item in a list at position 2:

 ```thingsdb,json_response
 months = ['Jan', 'Feb', 'April'];